PaulieScanlon/data-champion-ssr-nyc-weather/README.md

-# Sourcing data using SSR from the US National Weather Service API
+# Fetch data from the US National Weather Service API using SSR

 👀 See the preview: [https://](https://)